 Consequently, chances are this technology has more potential to transform the call center industry in the future.

 How does it work?

 Call Center AI basically connects a caller with a virtual agent, which tries to resolve the customer issues just like any bot would, but with much more sophisticated natural language understanding.
 If the issue is too complex and requires human interaction, the AI passes the customer to a live agent and acts as an assistant to help them resolve the issues by providing information and solutions relevant to the conversation in real time.

 Indeed, by using the contact center AI released by Google, businesses can build their own virtual agents that are able to speak with customers based on company knowledge.
-Customer conversations are automated with the use of Dialogflow, a feature created by Google to help companies build interfaces that offer engaging customer interactions.
+Customer conversations are automated with the use of Google’s Dialogflow.

 Furthermore, as we all know, however up-to-date your technology solutions may be, your customers will always need the human element in the customer journey.
 Luckily, Google has a solution: in case the virtual agent cannot handle the customer interaction, the Contact Center AI passes customers to live agents and provides valuable agent assistance based on previous interactions, helping customer service reps provide personalized customer service and relevant up/cross-sells.

 In a previous article, we already talked about the power of data.
 And if you’re still not convinced why your business should make good use of the data it accumulates, let’s take a look at the new technology’s Contact Center Analytics feature, which uses company data and customer interactions to train virtual agents to better serve customers.

 Businesses these days need to embrace emerging technologies to ensure that they deliver exceptional customer experience.